ArmanMarkosyan04/ml-project-template/README.md

 ## Description

-[the use of different words, as well as silence and noise to complicate the word recognition task and bring this task closer to real conditions.]
+the usage of different words, as well as silence and noise to complicate the word recognition task and bring this task closer to real conditions.

 ### Task Type

-[nKeywird detection]
+Keyword detection

 ### Results Summary